© 2007-2009 Bob Hackett, Sander Kingsepp and Peter Cundall

 Japanese-run repatriation centers were established at Kagoshima, Hario near Sasebo, and Hakata near Fukuoka.
 Other reception centers were established and operated at Maizuru, Shimonoseki, Sasebo, Senzaki, Kure, Uraga, Yokohama, Moji and Hakodate.
 Allied line and medical personnel supervised the centers.
 Incoming Japanese were sprayed with DDT, examined and inoculated for typhus and smallpox, provided with food, and transported to his final destination in Japan.

 Thanks go to Dr. Higuchi Tatsuhiro of Japan.
-Thanks also go to John Whitman of the USA for info on CNO intercepts of Japanese messages.
+Thanks also go to John Whitman of the USA for info on CNO intercepts of Japanese messages and to Mr Gilbert Casse of France.

 -Bob Hackett, Sander Kingsepp and Peter Cundall